Alvensleben Convention

 The Alvensleben Convention was a treaty between the Russian Empire and the Kingdom of Prussia, named after general Gustav von Alvensleben.
 It was signed in St. Petersburg on 8 February 1863 by General Alvensleben and Alexander Gorchakov, the Russian Foreign Minister.

 The Convention

 In January 1863 an uprising against the Russian rule in Congress Poland occurred.
 Prussia immediately closed its border and mobilised the Prussian Army to secure its eastern provinces against a similar event.
 Initiated by Prime Minister Otto von Bismarck, Alvensleben, the Prussian King's personal adjutant, was dispatched to Tsar Alexander II of Russia’s court to negotiate common measures with regard to the insurgents.

 The two powers agreed on the right of each of their military forces to cross the border in pursuit of Polish revolutionaries and to extradite them to Russian military courts.

-The convention was never implemented as Russia dealt on its own with Polish uprising.
+The convention was never implemented as Russia dealt on its own with the Polish uprising.